 Additional meetings with teachers can be arranged at any time to discuss any matters.

-For parents interested in meeting socially with other parents, Prep School Barney Friends meets once a month and organises a range of family events throughout the school year.
+For parents interested in meeting socially with other parents, the Prep School Barney Friends meet once a month and organise a range of family events throughout the school year.
 All parents are welcome to join or contribute ideas at any time.